 In my opinion, there are a many species that are worth travelling far for.
 The weedy sea dragon and the wobbegong are definitely amongst them.
 Both of them can be found in a small beach in Manly, Australia.
 It is a great destination to combine good diving and city activities.
 Far indeed but well worth it!

 You have already seen one whale shark in Thailand or in Ningaloo Reef.
 Maybe two or three in the Maldives.
-What about 10 at the same time?
-I personally stopped counting after 12.
-Between October and February they are just everywhere!
-There is also a spot called "La Faille" where you can dive in a crack between the African and the Arabian tectonic plates.
-Djibouti is a place full of secrets waiting to be discovered.
-Breathtaking!
+What about six or seven at the same time?
+I personally stopped counting after six.
+Between October and March they are just everywhere at Mafia Island, Tanzania.

 Inspired?
 Get in touch with one of our diving experts to book your next bucket list diving adventure.